 In todays political climate there's a lot of change going on and especially so in benefits.
 If you're living with HIV and considering applying for benefits, or are thinking of going back to work and have concerns about how that might effect your benefits, it's worth finding out your rights.

-Understanding which benefit you can apply for in which circumstances can be confusing and THT Direct can put you in touch with a local advice service who can offer you advice in relation to your individual situation.
-However a good overview of many of the benefits available can be found at the Citizens Advice Bureau Website.
+Understanding which benefit you can apply for in which circumstances can be confusing and THT Direct can offer you advice in relation to your individual situation.

 Your local HIV organisation may also have benefits advice online.